lambdaclass/mirra_backend/load_test/README.md

 before running iex -S mix
 ```

-If you want to see a request tracking report for every player of every game after a load test, you can run the helper function `DarkWorldsServer.Engine.RequestTracker.report/1` *on the server*.
+If you want to see a request tracking report for every player of every game after a load test, you can run the helper function `DarkWorldsServer.RunnerSupervisor.RequestTracker.report/1` *on the server*.
 Running

 ```
-DarkWorldsServer.Engine.RequestTracker.report(:game)
+DarkWorldsServer.RunnerSupervisor.RequestTracker.report(:game)
 ```

 will show something like this: